Nuclear power in China: 1959–1963

-1964–Present
+1964 – 2012

-After the explosive progress in the 1950s, Chinese nuclear development slowed down possibly because of Cultural Revolution so only one nuclear test took place in 1970.
+After the explosive progress in the 1950s, Chinese nuclear development slowed down, possibly because of the Cultural Revolution, so only one nuclear test took place in 1970.

-On 8 February 1970, China issued its first nuclear power plan, and the 728 Institute (now called Shanghai Nuclear Engineering Research and Design Institute) was founded.
+On 8 February 1970, China issued its first nuclear power plan, and the 728 Institute (now known as Shanghai Nuclear Engineering Research and Design Institute) was established.

-The first independently designed and built nuclear power plant, Qinshan Nuclear Power Plant, was constructed in 1984 and successfully connected to the grid on December 15, 1991.
+Qinshan Nuclear Power Plant, constructed in 1984, was the first independently designed and built nuclear power plant.
+It was successfully connected to the grid on 15 December 1991.
 The reactor is of type CNP-300.

-Along with Chinese economic reform, China continued to demand expansion of its electricity sectors.
-As part of China's tenth Five-Year Plan (2001–2005), a key part of energy policy is to "guarantee energy security, optimize energy mix, improve energy efficiency, protect the ecological environment.”
+Along with Chinese economic reform, China continued to demand expansion of its electricity sector.
+As part of China's tenth Five-Year Plan (2001–2005), a key component of energy policy was to "guarantee energy security, optimize energy mix, improve energy efficiency, protect the ecological environment.”
+By 2002, China had two operational nuclear power plants.

+In 2007, the Hu Jintao administration set the goal of doubling the amount of nuclear energy in China's total installed capacity, which resulted in the major growth of business opportunities in China's nuclear power sector.

+In 2012, Hu emphasized "the irreplaceable role of nuclear energy in ensuring energy security and climate change".